Attempted assassination of Ronald Reagan: Speaking engagement at the Washington Hilton Hotel

 On March 28, Hinckley arrived in Washington, D.C., by bus and checked into the Park Central Hotel.
 He originally intended to continue on to New Haven in another attempt to infatuate Foster.
 He noticed Reagan's schedule that was published in The Washington Star and decided it was time to act.
 Hinckley knew that he might be killed during the assassination attempt, and he wrote but did not mail a letter to Foster about two hours prior to his attempt on the president's life.
 In the letter, he said that he hoped to impress her with the magnitude of his action and that he would "abandon the idea of getting Reagan in a second if I could only win your heart and live out the rest of my life with you."

 On March 30, Reagan delivered a luncheon address to AFL–CIO representatives at the Washington Hilton.
 The Secret Service was very familiar with the hotel, having inspected it more than 100 times for presidential visits since the early 1970s.
 The Hilton was considered the safest venue in Washington because of its secure, enclosed passageway called "President's Walk", built after the 1963 assassination of John F. Kennedy.
 Reagan entered the building through the passageway at about 1:45 p.m., waving to a crowd of news media and citizens.
 The Secret Service had required him to wear a bulletproof vest for some events, but Reagan was not wearing one for the speech, because his only public exposure would be the 30 feet (9 m) between the hotel and his limousine, and the agency did not require vests for agents that day.
-No one saw Hinckley behaving in an unusual way; witnesses who reported him as "fidgety" and "agitated" apparently confused Hinckley with another person that the Secret Service had been monitoring.
+No one saw Hinckley behaving in an unusual way.
+Witnesses who reported him as "fidgety" and "agitated" apparently confused Hinckley with another person that the Secret Service had been monitoring.

 Shooting

 At 2:27 p.m., Reagan exited the hotel through "President's Walk" on Florida Avenue, where reporters waited.
-He left the T Street NW exit toward his waiting limousine as Hinckley waited within the crowd of admirers.
-The Secret Service had extensively screened those attending the president's speech, but greatly erred by allowing an unscreened group to stand within 15 ft of him, behind a rope line.
-The agency uses multiple layers of protection; local police in the outer layer briefly check people, Secret Service agents in the middle layer check for weapons, and more agents form the inner layer immediately around the president.
-Hinckley penetrated the first two layers.
+He left the T Street NW exit toward his waiting limousine as Hinckley waited in the crowd.
+The Secret Service had extensively screened those attending the president's speech, but allowed an unscreened group to stand within 15 ft of him, behind a rope line.
+The agency uses multiple layers of protection.
+Local police in the outer layer briefly check people, Secret Service agents in the middle layer check for weapons and more agents form the inner layer immediately around the president.
+Hinckley had penetrated the first two layers.